Menu

 Additional Information

-The position will be for 3 years and is open to candidates of any nationality.
-The successful candidate will be accepted to the PhD in Computational Sciences at The Cyprus Institute starting Fall 2023.
+The position will be initially for 18 months and will be extended subject to performance and availability of funds.
+It is open to candidates of any nationality.
+The successful candidate will be accepted to the PhD in Computational Sciences at The Cyprus Institute starting Fall 2026.
+Earlier employment at CyI as GRF may be required.

 Prospective candidates may contact Prof. Karl Jansen (This email address is being protected from spambots.
-You need JavaScript enabled to view it.) and Prof. Constantia Alexandrou (This email address is being protected from spambots.
+You need JavaScript enabled to view it.) and Assist.
+Prof. Eleni Agathocleous (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).

 How to Apply